 Currently at UBC, Ata is working on synthesizable (easily portable) ADC design, digital control of Silicon Photonic ICs, and Verilog-A modeling for silicon photonics devices.

 Hany Abolmagd Abdelraheem received his BEng and MSc degrees in Electronics and Communications Engineering from Cairo University in 2004 and 2011 respectively.
 He is currently working towards his PhD degree at the University of British Columbia.
 Hany was a Teaching/Research Assistant at both Cairo University and The American University in Cairo between 2004 and 2011.
 He worked as an Analog Design Leader at Si-Ware Systems fabless semiconductor company, Egypt, between 2011 and 2017.
 During his work at Si-Ware he shared, and led, several projects including MEMS Inertial Sensor Interface ASIC, MEMS Gas Flow Sensor Interface ASIC, NeoSpectra (Si-Ware’s proprietary Spectrometer) control ASICs and NeoSpectra product development.
-He was an intern at Microchip in 2021.
+He was an intern at Microchip in 2021 and at Maxlinear in 2022.
 His research interests include RF, Analog and Mixed-signal circuit design.

 Abdelrahman Afifi (co-advised with Prof. Lukas Chrostowski)